-Adapted from "Making Sense of Your Role - Better Defining Board and Management Responsibilities" Global Governance Advisors Blog (July 5, 2018)
+from "Making Sense of Your Role - Better Defining Board and Management Responsibilities" GGA blog post, Jul 5, 2018

 One key problem area for boards of all sizes, in all industries, is the separation of roles between the Board and management.
 Often boards get too far down into the weeds on operational issues that can be better delegated to management and, as a result, do not spend the necessary time focusing on the important strategic issues facing the organization leading to friction with management or the loss of key executives.